 However, through years of recipe testing, I’ve discovered another imperative ingredient to work with gluten-free flour blends.
 Psyllium husk powder creates outstanding results by drastically improves elasticity, yielding soft, squishy baked goods!

 Psyllium husk, also known as ispaghula, comes from the Plantago ovata plant.
 It is the outer coating for the plant’s seeds, or husks.
-Since it is a great source of fiber, typically it is used for digestive health benefits.

 a wooden bowl of psyllium husk powder with spoon laying next to it